Northern Lights in Glacier National Park over Lake McDonald

 Tips To Maximize Your Northern Lights Adventure

-That way, when your friends ask to see what you saw in Glacier National Park, you’ll have plenty of photos that truly show off the natural beauty of the northern lights.
+That way, when your friends ask to see what you saw in Glacier National Park, you’ll have photos that truly capture the quiet drama of the aurora.
+We recommend practicing a few test shots before the sky lights up, so you’re not fumbling with settings in the dark.

 Conclusion